 If your legs aren’t totally dead, there is a short but very steep spur trail up to a smaller, rocky outcropping with more views of Mount Rainier.
 You’ll be able to see the spur trail going up the hill to the west.

-We hiked up the spur trail and were glad we did.
 The views here are even better than from the Panhandle Gap.
-Plus there are a few really nice rocks to sit on and you’ll probably have the area entirely to yourself.
+Plus you’re likely to have the area entirely to yourself!

 Returning to the trailhead